Orthogonal-Research-Lab/Models-for-Data-Recycling/Data Recycling for Discovery/eLife Ambassadors Initiative/Initiative Overview.md

 This initiative addresses the need for a set of community standards and a set of formal practices for data reuse.
 Data reuse has two components: the creation of secondary and/or teritiary datasets, or the creation of new insights that can only be made with non-primary data collection.

 ## How will your initiative function?
 Newcomers to this initiative will 1) gain exposure to the practice of data recycling, and/or 2) work towards building a reproducible infrastructure for data recycling.
-We will work as a distributed group, and focus our efforts on a data reuse architecture [1] and course materials.
+We will work as a distributed group, and focus our efforts on a data reuse architecture [1], course materials, and a set of data structures/best practices that can ease the implementation of data sharing and reuse.

 ## What are the expected outcomes of your initiative?
 Our goals are as follows: